 Alan Brown, our founding Head of School, described Southridge as “a lighthearted place of serious purpose”.
 While Southridge is dedicated to providing a rigorous learning environment, we are also committed to providing opportunities for our students to have fun by taking part in a variety of activities that build happy memories of their time together and school spirit.
 These activities help create a safe, supportive, and loving environment where joy is part of school life.

-Students in all grades enjoy participating in my lighthearted spirit activities and events throughout the year.
+Students in all grades enjoy participating in many lighthearted spirit activities and events throughout the year.
 Some favourites include the Terry Fox Run, Halloween, dress-up theme days, social events, Feasts, and Sports Fun Day.
 The last Friday of the month is Casual Day where students can wear their regular clothing to school.

-Every member of the Southridge community belongs to one of four Houses: Blizzard, Hurricane, Lightning and Thunder.
-Students, faculty, staff, alumni and parents take great pride in representing their Houses, each of which has a distinct colour and logo!
+Every member of the Southridge community belongs to one of four Houses: Blizzard, Hurricane, Lightning, and Thunder.
+Students, faculty, staff, alumni, and parents take great pride in representing their Houses, each of which has a distinct colour and logo!
 Throughout the school year, students compete for House points and at the end of the year, the House with the most points is awarded the highly-coveted Golden Boots Award.

-Students sit with their Houses full-school assemblies and connect for a variety of other K-12 events during the school year.
+Students sit with their Houses at full-school assemblies and connect for a variety of other K-12 events during the school year.
 The relationships that are created during these fun times together represent an important part of our commitment to ensuring that everyone in the Southridge community feels connected and known.

 Meet Sal!
 Our School Mascot

 Sal is our beloved school mascot - a splendid half orca and half eagle, whose name was inspired by combining 'Southridge' and our founding Headmaster's name 'Alan'.